 During day-to-day project processes, it is often convenient for organizations and suppliers to ask questions and clarify information via a streamlined messaging portal rather than sift through emails or other lengthier correspondence to address the minutiae of business operations.

 By investing in messaging-enabled software, you not only ensure your vendor records, COIs, and other necessary information is in a centralized database, but that you can clarify pertinent details about those records or other concerns in a timely manner.

-In regular communication with third parties, it is also best practice for businesses to keep detailed accounts of information, affording full visibility over third-party records, activity, accounts payable, stakeholder assessments, and more—all within a streamlined vendor list.
+In regular communication with third parties, it is also best practice for businesses to maintain detailed accounts of information, affording full visibility of third-party records, activity, accounts payable, stakeholder assessments, and more—all within a streamlined vendor list.

 These databases are the most current representation of your third-party suppliers, shedding light on active tenants, relevant documentation, accounts payable balances, and stakeholder assessments.

-By continuously updating this information, you can be empowered to repeatedly select ideal candidates and build safer, lasting relationships.
+By continuously updating this information, you can repeatedly select ideal candidates and build safer, lasting relationships.

-Along with prioritizing the above, it is also pertinent that businesses implement risk management in these avenues of communication, ensuring to set clear expectations from the beginning of the relationship, maintaining contact about project progress, and more.
+Along with prioritizing the above, businesses should also implement risk management in these avenues of communication—setting clear expectations from the beginning of the relationship, maintaining contact about project progress, and more.